 PREPARATION:

 In a Dutch oven or pot with a lid, heat oil over medium.
-Add onion, carrots, celery and garlic; season with salt and pepper.
+Add onion, carrots and celery (AKA mirepoix); season with salt and pepper.
 Cook until vegetables begin to soften, 5 to 8 minutes.
-Add broth, rinsed split peas and 5 cups water.
+Add broth, chopped garlic, rinsed split peas and 5 cups water.
 Bring to a boil, reduce heat to medium-low, and partially cover; simmer until peas are soft, 30 to 45 minutes.
-Working in batches, puree only 1/2 the soup in a blender (don’t overfill); return to pot.
-Add ham cubes (if you want), and simmer until heated through.
+You can totally skip this step but for a smoother consistency, working in batches, puree only 1/2 the soup in a blender (don’t overfill); return to pot.
+Add ham cubes or a ham hock (if you want), and simmer until heated through.
 If necessary, thin with water.
 Add salt and pepper to taste.
 Enjoy!